mikedilger/mosaic-spec/docs/filter.md

 * `[7:8]` - A 1-byte count `n` of kinds
 * `[8]` - A sequence of `n` 4-byte [kinds](kinds.md)

-## Tag Values
+## Includes Tag

 > **0xD**

-Matches all records where the tags of the given tag type pass an encoded boolean algebraic condition.
+Matches all records that contain the given tag.

 ```text
             1   2   3   4   4   5   6